Smart Wheel

-Smart wheel is a game show that allows the contestants to win weekly cash prizes by answering General Knowledge (GE) and Intelligence Quotient (IQ) based questions in each of the episodes.
+Smart Wheel is a game show that allows the contestants to win weekly cash prizes by answering General Knowledge (GE) and Intelligence Quotient (IQ) based questions in each of the episodes.

-Game Format
+Game format

-16 brilliant undergraduates from various Institutes of Higher Learning will be joining this show.
+16 undergraduates from various institutes of higher learning will be joining this show.
 They will be competing with each other from 17 September 2017 to 7 January 2018 on a weekly basis to win each round.
 Then, they would be qualified into the Finals where they will stand a chance to win a total accumulated cash prize of RM 30,000 and a Brand New Proton Iriz!